Alice Calhoun: Film star

 Like a number of other stars at the time, her voice did not lend itself to sound and her one performance in a talkie came in an uncredited role in 1934.

 Marriages

 Her first husband was Mendel Silberberg, a Los Angeles, California attorney.
 They were married in May 1926 and he filed a divorce petition in July.
 Silberberg charged that Calhoun was engaged to another man at the time of their wedding.
 Their marriage was annulled.

 In 1925 Calhoun had invested in a movie theater.
 With her second husband Max Chotiner, whom she married secretly in Ventura, California on December 28, 1926, she became owner of a chain of theatres in the Los Angeles area.
 Highly successful, Calhoun and her husband were benefactors of a number of local charities.
 Chotiner later became an investment broker.
-They divorced in 1938.
+They divorced in 1938, but ultimately reconciled, remarrying in 1948.

 Death

 Calhoun died in Los Angeles in 1966 of cancer, aged 65.
 She is interred with her husband in the Forest Lawn Memorial Park Cemetery in Glendale, California.

 For her contributions to the film industry, Calhoun was inducted into the Hollywood Walk of Fame with a motion pictures star located at 6815 Hollywood Boulevard.